 WSD Principal Toni McMillan (left), Women's Storybook Project founder and Director Judith Dullnig, WSD Superintendent Dr. Clint Carpenter, and a volunteer from Women's Storybook Project congratulate Debra Taylor (center).

 The award is named in tribute to curriculum specialist Judy Burd who worked for the Windham School District where she developed the nationally-recognized pre-release program called CHANGES.
 She was also the Volunteer Program Coordinator for the district who encouraged others to give of their time in service to others.
 Judy Burd also taught adult education classes at night in her community where she helped many people learn to read and write.

 WSD Judy Burd Award winner Debra Taylor and husband Michael celebrate her recognition by Governor Greg Abbott, TDCJ, and WSD.

 Ms. Taylor is one of 14 individuals and 7 organizations from across the state recognized for their efforts to help inmates and those who are on parole or probation.
-They donate many hours of their personal time every year with the goal of changing the lives of convicted offenders, and aiding and comforting their victims.
+They donate many hours of their personal time every year with the goal of changing the lives of convicted residents, and aiding and comforting their victims.

 In FY2017, there were 23,288 volunteers who provided a total of 395,207 hours of service.